The Animation panel contains all tools you may need all the time when in the process of animation.

 You can select keyframes at a specific time or in a time range.

-The time can be the time of the playhead or a specific time, and the time range can be either the work area or a specific range.
+The time can be the time of the Current Time Indicator or a specific time, and the time range can be either the work area or a specific range.

 To set specific time and time range, you can click on the eyedropper to pick the current values from the playhead or the work area.